Buchanan Street railway station: History

 Constructed in 1849 by the Caledonian Railway Company as its main terminus for the city, the original station buildings consisted of supposedly temporary wooden structures, which lasted until the 1930s.
 A goods station at the site opened in 1850.
 Services ran primarily northbound, to Aberdeen, Perth and Stirling and other destinations.

-The station was earmarked for closure and replacement in the "Bruce Report" about how to redevelop Glasgow in the post-Second World War period.
+The station was earmarked for closure and replacement in the "Bruce Report", which made proposals for the redevelopment of Glasgow after the Second World War.
 The plan included replacing Buchanan Street and Queen Street stations with a Glasgow North station on land including the site of Buchanan Street, but many times larger.
 There was also a similar scheme to replace Central and St Enoch stations with a Glasgow South station, but neither came to fruition.